Nottoway people: 18th century

-19th-century history
+19th century

 From 1803 to 1809, Southampton County courts heard a protracted land dispute.
 At the time, as historian Helen C. Rountree wrote, "The Nottoway had no formally organized government.
 European-American trustees tasked with overseeing tribal issues were charged with drafting bylaws for the tribe.
 Tribal members married European-American and African-American spouses.

-In 1808, only 17 Nottoway survived, including Billy Woodson and Edith Turner, who became a chief.
+In 1808, there were only 17 surviving Nottoway including Billy Woodson and Edith Turner, who became a chief.
 They owned 3,900 acres and cultivated 144 acres of corn.
 Turner, who ran a successful farm on the reservation, successfully advocated for four Nottoway orphans to return to the tribe.

 In 1818, tribal members petitioned the Virginia General Assembly to be allowed to sell almost half of the remaining 3,912 acres of reservation land.
 The petition stated that there were only 26 Nottoways.
 By 1821, 30 Nottoways requested termination and for their land to be allotted in fee simple title.
 The Virginia General Assembly rejected that request and another in 1822.
 In 1823, Billy Woodson (Nottoway), an educated son of a European-American, requested termination, and in 1824 Virginia passed a law that would gradually terminate its responsibility and allowed remaining Nottoways to request individual allotment of land.
 Woodson (under the name Bozeman) and Turner applied for their allotment and shares of a fund in 1830.
 When Turner died in 1838, her estate went to Edwin Turner (Nottoway), whose children owned the last of the Nottoway reservation.
 While other tribal members received individual land allotments through the years, Turner kept his and purchased more land.
 The last tribally held land was allotted in 1878.

 Despite an 1833 Virginia law that stated descendants of English and American Indian people were "persons of mixed blood, not being negroes of mulattos"; however, with the end of the reservation, white Virginians considered them to be "free Negroes because of their African ancestry," as Rountree wrote.